carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 ## Applications of Clustering
 * Looking for trends in data
 * Data compression, all data clustering around a point can be reduced to just that point.
-For example reducing colour depth of an image.
+For example, reducing colour depth of an image.
 * Pattern recognition

 ## K-means Clustering